Penske-Media-Corp/pmc-jenkins-deploy/README.md

 * Check [x] "This build is parameterized"
 * Add string parameter
   * Name: featurebranch
   * Description: feature/[branch] to pull and push to qa server.
-Enter "qa" for qa branch, enter "name" for feature/name branch
+Enter "qa" for qa branch, enter "name" for feature/name branch.
 * Add string parameter
   * Name: notifyemail
   * Description: Notify email when job is complete